What is the project about?

 Who are the partners involved?

-The North Wales Residual Waste Treatment Project (NWRWTP) was formed by Conwy County Borough Council, Denbighshire County Council, Flintshire County Council, Gwynedd County Council, Isle of Anglesey County Council to find a solution to deal with the waste after recycling has taken place.
+The NWRWTP was formed by Flintshire County Council, Isle of Anglesey County Council, Gwynedd County Council, Conwy County Borough Council and Denbighshire County Council to find a sustainable solution to deal with the waste after recycling has happened.

-Wheelabrator has selected CNIM Group as the EPC (Engineering, Procurement and Construction) contractor.
-CNIM in turn has appointed Clugston Construction to lead the civil engineering works.
+Wheelabrator Technologies selected CNIM Group as the EPC (Engineering Procurement Construction) contractor.
+CNIM in turn appointed Clugston Construction to lead the civil engineering works.

 CNIM Group is a leading European specialist for the design and construction of power plants and has delivered 163 energy-from-waste plants all over the world.